 This young woman is an inspiration to me because she managed to make a change at such a young age!
 I think she is extremely smart and well-spoken.
 She is very knowledgeable about female education statistics worldwide and in a video interview with Emma Watson she explains very well why women empowerment is important and how women's empowerment will lead to social development, promote economic stability and sustainable development.
 I am truly inspired by everything about her and what she is doing for gender equality.

-Angela Wozniak Jewellery is donating to the Malala Fund
+Angela Wozniak Jewellery donates 2% of profits to the Malala Fund

-In support of Malala Day and her cause, I have decided to help raise money for the Malala Fund.
-For the entire month $2 for every purchase made angelawozniakjewellery.com will be donated.
+In support the Malala Fund and her cause, I have decided to help raise money for the Malala Fund.
+For every purchase made AWJ will be donate 2% of it's profits.
 It is my way of giving back to a cause that I strongly believe is changing the world.

 Defining feminism: Malala’s point of view